Mudlet/commit-branch-action/README.md

 The purpose of this GitHub action is to auto-commit back any changes made to the branch through previous GitHub actions to a given branch.

+**Attention!
+This will force push to the named branch, so previous changes will be lost.**

 Use the GitHub action in the following way:

 ```